 I Sell on Amazon AND Other Channels Like My Own Website.
 What Do I Do?

 Many people sell on Amazon and other channels like their own Shopify store.
-What does that mean for you if you fall in that bucket?
+What does that mean for you if you fall into that bucket?

 If you have physical nexus in a state and make a sale in the state through your own website, Amazon is obviously not collecting sales tax for you and remitting it.
 This means that you’re probably liable to pay it.